gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

           [--and [ switches ]  naming_pattern  [ naming_patterns ]]

 All of the arguments are optional.
-If invoked without any argument, ``gnatname`` will display its usage.
+If invoked without any arguments, ``gnatname`` will display its usage.

-When used with at least one naming pattern, ``gnatname`` will attempt to find all the compilation units in files that follow at least one of the naming patterns.
-To find these compilation units, ``gnatname`` will use the GNAT compiler in syntax-check-only mode on all regular files.
+When used with at least one naming pattern, ``gnatname`` attempts to find all the compilation units in files that follow at least one of the naming patterns.
+To find these compilation units, ``gnatname`` uses the GNAT compiler in syntax-check-only mode on all regular files.

-One or several Naming Patterns may be given as arguments to ``gnatname``.
+One or several *Naming Patterns* may be given as arguments to ``gnatname``.
 Each Naming Pattern is enclosed between double quotes (or single quotes on Windows).
 A Naming Pattern is a regular expression similar to the wildcard patterns used in file names by the Unix shells or the DOS prompt.

-``gnatname`` may be called with several sections of directories/patterns.
+You may call ``gnatname`` with several sections of directories/patterns.
 Sections are separated by the switch :switch:`--and`.
-In each section, there must be at least one pattern.
-If no directory is specified in a section, the current directory (or the project directory if :switch:`-P` is used) is implied.
+In each section, you must include at least one pattern.
+If you don't specify a directory a section, the current directory (or the project directory if :switch:`-P` is used) is used.
 The options other that the directory switches and the patterns apply globally even if they are in different sections.

 Examples of Naming Patterns are::